SEB-Core/mongoose-recipes/README.md

 const router = express.Router()
 ```

-Now, we'll set up the method (`POST`) with the `router` object and point to the controller function we intend to use for it.
+Now, you'll set up the method (`POST`) with the `router` object and point to the controller function you intend to use for it.

 ```js
 router.post('/sign-up', )
 ```

-The second argument to `.post` will be our imported controller (which we have not made yet).
-We'll call it `registerUser`.
+The second argument to `.post` will be your imported controller (which you have not made yet).
+You'll call it `registerUser`.

 Let's pause here with it half-complete and go set that up.

-In `authController.js`, we'll set up a bunch of functions for various functionality and export them.
+In `authController.js`, you'll set up a bunch of functions for various functionality and export them.

-First, we need to import `bcrypt` since we will be using it to *hash* and later *compare* our user's passwords.
+First, you need to import `bcrypt` since you will be using it to *hash* and later *compare* your user's passwords.

 ```js
 const bcrypt = require('bcrypt')
 ```

-We will also need access to our `User` model since we will be creating a new User document on sign-up.
+You will also need access to your `User` model since you will be creating a new User document on sign-up.

 ```js
 const User = require('../models/User.js')
 ```

-Now, let's start making our *async* `registerUser` function.
+Now, let's start making your *async* `registerUser` function.
 Best practice is to always use a try/catch block to best handle errors.

 ```js
 const registerUser = async (req, res) => {